Louiseskinner01/project1-lskinner/README.md

 - CSS
 -Javascript (Most of the Bootstrap components I have used are Javascript dependant.
 I have included the Bootstrap javascript tags in my HTML documents to support these features)
 ### Frameworks
-- **Bootstrap:** I utilised Bootstrap version so I could develop the FWL website to be responsive, accessible and inline with web developement trends.
+- **Bootstrap:** I utilised Bootstrap version 5 so I could develop the FWL website to be responsive, accessible and inline with the latest web developement trends.
 Boostrap offers a range of components to allow for a faster development and a modern result.

 ### Tools
 #### Development Tools